Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 Medical conditions that can affect driving ability

-It’s a driver’s legal responsibility to make the DVLA aware of certain medical conditions that could impact their driving.
+It’s a driver’s legal responsibility to make the DVLA aware if they have certain medical conditions, and are worried about the impact it could have on their driving.
 You can find a full list of conditions on the Gov.uk website, but we’ve highlighted some common age-related conditions:

 - Arthritis.
-Making your joints swollen, stiff and painful, arthritis can limit movement.
+Making your joints swollen, stiff and painful can limit movement.
 Common affected areas that present challenges to driving include hands, feet, back, hips and knees.

 - Alzheimer’s and dementia.
 Changing the way the brain works, Alzheimer’s and dementia often result in forgetfulness and disorientation.
 Many sufferers will not be aware of their condition, adding to the risk they pose to themselves and others by driving.